RamYala121/samplot-ic/README.md

 </details>

 ## Installing
-`Samplot` is available from bioconda and is installable via the conda package manager:
+`Samplot` is available from pip and is installable via the pip package manager:
 ```
-conda install -c bioconda samplot
+pip install samplot-ic
 ```

 ## Examples: